Zsolt-Bendes/MagicMirror/README.md

 - What is the weather going to be today here and there?

-- Is the departure of our morning train delayd?
+- Is the departure of our morning train delayed?

 - What time is it?